Sofala

-Sofala /pt/, at present known as Nova Sofala /pt/, used to be the chief seaport of the Mwenemutapa Kingdom, whose capital was at Mount Fura.
+Sofala /pt/, at present known as Nova Sofala /pt/, was a prominent Swahili city-state.
 It is located on the Sofala Bank in Sofala Province of Mozambique.
 The first recorded use of this port town was by Mogadishan merchants.
 One possible etymology for Sofala is "go and cultivate" or " go and dig" in the Somali language, showing the city as a hub for gold.

 History

 One of the oldest harbours documented in Southern Africa, medieval Sofala was erected on the edge of a wide estuary formed by the Buzi River (called Rio de Sofala in older maps).

 The Buzi River connected Sofala to the internal market town of Manica, and from there to the gold fields of Great Zimbabwe.
 Sometime in the 10th century, Sofala emerged as a small trading post and was incorporated into the greater global Indian Ocean trade network.
 It is stated that the first inhabitants of Sofala out of the East African coast came from Mogadishu, and that they were in search of gold.
 Merchants from the Sultanate of Mogadishu had long kept Sofala a secret from their Kilwan rivals, who up until then rarely sailed beyond Cape Delgado.
 In the 1180s, Sultan Suleiman Hassan of Kilwa (in present-day Tanzania) seized control of Sofala, and brought Sofala into the Kilwa Sultanate and the Swahili cultural sphere.
 The Swahili strengthened its trading capacity by having, among other things, rivergoing dhows ply the Buzi and Save rivers to ferry the gold extracted in the hinterlands to the coast.

 Sofala's subsequent position as the principal entrepot of the Mwenemutapa gold trade prompted Portuguese chronicler Thomé Lopes to identify Sofala with the biblical Ophir and its ancient rulers with the dynasty of the Queen of Sheba.
 Alternately, in the late 19th century and the early 20th century, Augustus Henry Keane argued that Sofala was the Biblical Tarshish.
 Since the early 20th century, both notions have been discarded.

 Although the revenues from Sofala's gold trade proved a windfall for the sultans of Kilwa and allowed them to finance the expansion of the Swahili commercial empire all along the East African coast, Sofala was not a mere subsidiary or outpost of Kilwa, but a leading town in its own right, with its own internal elite, merchant communities, trade connections and settlements as far south as Cape Correntes (and some across the channel in Madagascar).
 Formally, Sofala continued to belong to the Kingdom of Mwenemutapa, the Swahili community paying tribute for permission to reside and trade there.
 The Sultan of Kilwa had jurisdiction only over the Swahili residents, and his governor was more akin to a consul than a ruler.
 The city retained a great degree of autonomy, and could be quite prickly should the Sultan of Kilwa try to interfere in its affairs.
 Sofala was easily the most dominant coastal city south of Kilwa itself.